New York, Chicago chefs share top U.S. culinary award

-NEW YORK (Reuters) - Two Americans chefs representing different culinary styles shared the country’s highest cooking honor on Monday.
+NEW YORK, May 6 (Reuters) - Two Americans chefs representing different culinary styles shared the country’s highest cooking honor on Monday.

 The James Beard Foundation named David Chang, who has helped popularize kimchi and other Korean food in the United States, and Paul Kahan, who has been praised for his creative American cuisine, as outstanding U.S. chefs this year.